Last updated: May 7, 2026

 Both are real and both are used.
 Augurine defaults to the Chaldean (Hellenistic) ordering because it is older, more widely attested in classical sources like Vettius Valens and Hephaistio, and is the system that contributes to essential dignity scoring.
 The triplicity system, which assigns rulers from the same elemental triplicity, is a later modern synthesis.
 Pick one and stay consistent within a chart.

-How do decan rulers affect personality?
+How do decan rulers affect interpretation?

 Are decans the same as cusps?